jacob-armiger/rdt-lab/README.md

 ## Running the code
 So far I have only been able to run the code on the hydra machines.
 You can run it on your personal machine if you have an older version of a C compiler.

+When prompted for `Enter average time between messages from sender's layer5 [ > 0.0]`
+Setting it to small values, like 0.1, causes `B_Input` to not be called?
+Setting it to 10+ seems to work.

 ### Commands
-`gcc -w main.c -o main`
+`gcc -w -o main main.c`
 `./main`